hisschemoller/volca-freesound/README.md

 To transfer samples the app uses [Syro.js](https://github.com/ptigas/syro.js), a Javascript version of the [Korg Syro SDK](http://korginc.github.io/volcasample/) that was made by [Panagiotis Tigas](http://ptigas.com/).

 The app itself is built on [Kriasoft](https://www.kriasoft.com/)'s [React Starter Kit](https://github.com/kriasoft/react-starter-kit).
 It's my first React and Redux project in fact, that I built to get to know and use the framework and its tools.

+## Change log

+### v1.01 13-01-2019

+- Progress bar styling more consistent on all browsers.
+- Transferring of multiple sounds fixed for MS Edge.
+Edge didn't detect the finish of a single sound's transfer
+- Download of receipt file fixed for MS Edge.
+- Line breaks in receipt text file fixed for MS Windows.
+- Version number in header
+- Various small browser dependent styling fixes